CodecoolGlobal/solar-watch-MVP-java-DelczBalazs/README.md

 - Google Maps city embed (Google Cloud Maps Embed API)
 - AI chat assistant (separate Spring Boot microservice) to ask city‑related questions

 The backend (Spring Boot) serves the core API.
-The AI capability is split into a dedicated microservice so secrets (OpenAI key) never reach the browser.
+The AI capability is split into a dedicated microservice so secrets (AI keys) never reach the browser.
 The frontend (React + Vite + Tailwind) provides an accordion chat panel, loading states, and a dark, glassy UI.

   <p align="center">
 External APIs used: